Azure/AzureAuth/README.md

 # AzureAuth

 AzureAuth provides Azure Active Directory (AAD) authentication functionality for R users of Microsoft's Azure cloud.
 Use this package to obtain OAuth 2.0 tokens for Azure services including Azure Resource Manager, Azure Storage and others.
-Its interface is based on the OAuth framework in the [httr](https://github.com/r-lib/httr) package, customised and streamlined for Azure.
+Both AAD v1.0 and v2.0 are supported.

 You can install the development version of the package from GitHub, with `devtools::install_github("cloudyr/AzureAuth")`.